 Concentrate on keeping your lower leg motionless from the knee down.
 Don’t lift with your toes, grip excessively with your knees, let your legs to swing, or let your ankles to cave in.
 Many beginners shove their feet forward.
 Looking down, you should not be able to see your toes.
 The basic position of the good seat is maintained at every gait.

-You may already be familiar with exercises in the saddle, and you should be able to do them at the trot.
-These are easiest and most safely done on a longe line.
-Try reaching forward and touching your horse’s ears, turn and touch its tail, bend to touch each toe and ride with your arms out spread eagle.
+- Secure your seat: You may already be familiar with exercises in the saddle, and you should be able to do them at the trot.
+These are easiest and most safely done on a lunge line.
+Try reaching forward and touching your horse’s ears, turn and touch its tail, bend to touch each toe and ride with your arms outspread.
 The exercises encourage muscle tone and balance.